gladiola/homemadeBlockScriptsPF/README.md

 Simple IP block scripts in Bash for FreeBSD running pf firewall.
 Script will read logs and add them to a file for use with a pf table.

 ## Situation
-sshd is enabled.  `mail`, log entries, and HIDS show that ssh login is repeatedly subject to brute force attack.
+sshd is enabled.  `mail`, log entries, and HIDS show that ssh login is repeatedly subjected to brute force attack.

 ## Given:
 These scripts were tested on a host running FreeBSD 12.1.